 Initial proposals

-The first step for potential applicants is to contact the local NIAA Regional Network Office to organise a time to discuss the proposal.
-You must also submit an initial proposal form that outlines the proposed activity.
-You can submit the form before, during or after meeting with the local office.
-The local office can assist with completing the form.
+The first step for potential applicants is to contact the local NIAA Regional Office, or by calling 1800 079 098 to organise a time to discuss your proposal.
+You will also need to submit an initial proposal form that outlines the proposed activity.
+Your local office will provide you with a Community Initiated – Initial Proposal Form and can assist you with completing the form.

 Applications for grant funding